UKCloud/documentation/articles/gpu/gpu-faq.md

 Cloud GPU utilises NVIDIA's GRID engine to expose GPU resources to client virtual machines (VMs).
 The GPU card is exposed as a shared PCI device which can then be used by the customer's VM.

-### Are there any prerequisites?

-Yes.
-To take advantage of the Cloud GPU service, you must also have UKCloud for VMware VMs running on the UKCloud platform.
-These VMs must be running in a 'Priority' virtual data centre as the GPU mapping requires 100% memory allocation to the VM.
-Further to this, VMs wishing to utilise GPGPUs (NVIDIA Tesla P100) must be built from specific GPGPU enabled templates providing specific BIOS settings.

 ### Does UKCloud require specific NVIDIA driver versions?

 Yes.
 VMs utilising the NVIDIA GRID solution must use the GRID driver matching the driver installed on the vSphere hosts (currently 385.41).
 This driver can be downloaded from the [UKCloud Knowledge Centre](https://portal.skyscapecloud.com/support/knowledge_centre/76dcd09f-3bd4-411f-8343-9fb21be0ceb1).